Wage & Hour Violations

 - Tips & Commissions: Employers often unlawfully withhold tips and commissions from service industry workers.

-- Pay Cards: Some companies are paying employee wages through the use of debit cards that have fees and other unfavorable provisions.
+- Pay Cards: Some companies pay employee wages through the use of debit cards that have fees and other unfavorable provisions.

 - Failure to Reimburse for Business Expenses: Employees are entitled to reimbursement of expenses for employment-related purposes.

 - Vacation Pay and Other Benefits Accrued by Hours Worked: “Use-it-or-lose-it” accrued vacation policies can often run afoul of state law.

 CPM was lead counsel in a class action lawsuit against the Archdiocese of San Francisco for its failure to properly provide to employees a health benefit mandated by the City of San Francisco under the Health Care Security Ordinance.
 CPM secured a settlement of $2.45 million on behalf of Archdiocesan employees who were denied benefits starting as early as 2008.